Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

-We say that agent $p$ \emph{knows} block $b$ if $b$ is in $p$'s local state.
-The liveness condition of all-to-all dissemination ensures that every block created by every correct agent will be known by every other correct agent.
-This is unnecessary and impractical for grassroots applications such as grassroots social networking and sovereign cryptocurrencies, especially as they grow and become very large scale.
+We say that agent $p$ \emph{knows} a block $b$ if $b$ is in $p$'s local state.
+The liveness condition of all-to-all dissemination ensures that every block created by every correct agent will be known eventually by every other correct agent.
+This is unnecessary and impractical for grassroots applications such as grassroots social networking~\cite{shapiro2023gsn} and grassroots cryptocurrencies\cite{shapiro2024gc}, discussed in Section \ref{section:applications}, especially as they grow and become very large scale.
+Therefore the \GD protocol satisfies a weaker, more local liveness requirement.

-The basic rule of \GD is that $p$ can receive a $q'$-block $b$ from $q$ if $p$ and $q$ are friends, $p$ follows $q'$, $q$ knows $b$, and $p$ doesn't.
-Note that the special case $q=q'$ implies that friends eventually know each other's blocks.
-Also note that the friendship relation induces an undirected graph on the agents.
-A \emph{friendship path} is a path in the friendship graph.
-The key liveness claim of \GD is that $p$ eventually knows any $q$-block if there is a friendship path from $p$ to $q$ and all its members are correct and follow $q$.
+In \GD, agents may follow other agents, and two agents are friends if they follow each other.
+Informally, the basic rule of \GD is that an agent $p$ can receive from agent $q$ a $q'$-block $b$ if $p$ and $q$ are friends and either $q=q'$ or they both follow $q'$.
+Note that the friendship relation induces an undirected graph on the agents.
+A \emph{friendship path} is a path in the that graph.
+The key liveness claim of \GD is that $p$ eventually knows any $q$-block if there is a friendship path of correct agents from $p$ to $q$, all of which follow $q$.

-In principle, it should be possible for an agent to unfollow another agent.
-As this adds technical (but not conceptual) burden, we postpone the formal treatment of this operation.